u-x/nation-bot/README.md

 # nation-bot

+##A QUICK NOTE

+This repository will no longer be worked on per my discretion, and I may make a new one, I may not.
+Leaving this doggy community anyways lol

 A simple bot to suit your ro-nation's needs.
 Takes little time to set up.

 **THIS DOES REQUIRE NODE.JS IF YOU ARE RUNNING IT ON YOUR MAIN COMPUTER! https://nodejs.org/en/**